Purdue-CS193/homework-0-EJPotter8/index.md

+# Ethan Potter's First CS193 Homework

+- the TA's are nice and chill
+- some of my friends are also in this class
+- the homework shouldn't be too time consuming
+- most people agreed with me that a tennis ball head is better than a watermelon head

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.